 You can find it in the left navigation under Acquisition > All Traffic > Channels and drilling down into social.
 You can go to Acquisition > Social > Overview or Network Referrals.

 Google Analytics 4 lends itself more to analysis and data exploration.
-Data Studio not only provides users with those abilities but it’s more friendly towards presenting data in the form of dashboards and reports.
+Looker Studio not only provides users with those abilities but it’s more friendly towards presenting data in the form of dashboards and reports.

 SOCIAL MEDIA TRAFFIC REPORTING IN GOOGLE ANALYTICS 4